-One Disease's Board of Advisors are a group of highly distinguished individuals who are experts in their respective fields: Chief Justice Robert French, Professor Frank Bowden, Professor Hugh Taylor, Professor Jonathan Carapetis, Professor Brian Scmidt, Dr Terence Kwan and Dr Ngaire Brown.
+One Disease's Board of Advisors are a group of highly distinguished individuals who are experts in their respective fields: Chief Justice Robert French AC, Professor Frank Bowden, Professor Hugh Taylor AC, Professor Jonathan Carapetis, Professor Brian Schmidt AC and Professor Ngiare Brown.

 Dr Sam Prince